suchkristenwow/CanyonlandsDataset/README.md

 This repository provides a set of scripts that:

-- Search for corresponding image frames between seasons
+1. Search for corresponding image frames between seasons
-- Use covariance ellipsoids to identify well-localized frame clusters
+2. Use covariance ellipsoids to identify well-localized frame clusters
-- Stitch image frames into coherent sets for cross-seasonal analysis
+3. Stitch image frames into coherent sets for cross-seasonal analysis
-- Compare sets of frames for visual changes over time
+4. Compare sets of frames for visual changes over time
+5. Convert the binarized dataset into ROS2 bags

 <p align="center"> <img src="imgs/20221108_100625.jpg" width="600"/> </p>